tammarat/data-science-project/README.md

 - scipy (http://www.scipy.org)
 - matplotlib (http://matplotlib.org)

-you can get all of these at once by using Anaconda (http://continuum.io/downloads) (It contains all framework needed for this project)
+you can get all of these at once by using Anaconda (http://continuum.io/downloads) (It contains all framework needed to run codeFile.py)